erkandem/multi-dump-restore/README.md

 ### Summary
-Time series datasets usally are organized flat and are less or not at all interrelated to each other.
+Time series datasets usually are organized flat and are less or not at all interrelated to each other.
 One serial or time column conveniently works as an index / primary key column "organizing" `N` columns.
 Example could be:
  - results of a fluid/speed simulations: timestamp, state_in_volume_element_1 .. state_in_volume_element_N ,
  - financial dataset consisting of: timestamp, open, high, low, close, volume and more.

 Dumping and restoring the complete database in one piece might be undesired because
- - size might be inconvienent (e.g. upload(!) and download duration),
+ - size might be incontinent (e.g. upload(!) and download duration),
  - may take to long (i.e. at least tell us the progress ffs),
  - may not be necessary since the datasets are not interrelated.